Surface Hill Uniting Church

-Surface Hill Uniting Church is a heritage-listed former church at Channon Street, Surface Hill, Gympie, Gympie Region, Queensland, Australia.
+Surface Hill Uniting Church is a heritage-listed former Uniting church at Channon Street, Surface Hill, Gympie, Gympie Region, Queensland, Australia.
 It was designed by architect Hugo William Du Rietz and built from 1869 to 1937.
 It is also known as City Church, Surface Hill Methodist Church and Wesleyan/Wesley Church.
 It was added to the Queensland Heritage Register on 30 May 2003.

 History

 Surface Hill Uniting Church, constructed in 1890 and designed by architect Hugo William Du Rietz, is the third church building to be built on the prominent site on Channon Street at the crest of Surface Hill in Gympie.

+First Wesleyan Church

 In August 1868, Wesleyan Methodists erected a bark hut of pole construction on Surface Hill to use as a basic chapel.
 The Methodists were early in their efforts in establishing a place of worship on the goldfields, the Primitive Methodists had opened the "Digger's Bethel" only months after James Nash had made his momentous discovery of gold in 1867.
 Concurrent with building the bark hut, the Wesleyan Methodists were planning the construction of a new and more substantial church, under the auspice of the Maryborough circuit.